rstudio-education/rstats-ed/README.md

 Inspired by the [Using Julia in the classroom](https://julialang.org/teaching/) page and suggestion by [@Peter_Griffin](https://community.rstudio.com/u/peter_griffin)'s [post](https://community.rstudio.com/t/big-data-with-microsoft-open-r/13183/18?u=mine) on RStudio Community as well as the [Learn the tidyverse](https://www.tidyverse.org/learn/) page.

+The goal is to create a repository where one can discover courses and learning materials for learning and teaching R.

 This is a user curated list and is bound to be non-comprehensive at all times.
 If you have suggestions for courses to add, please submit a pull request or add an issue.

 ## Online courses